This site is work in progress and does not yet describe all available steps.

 the p:error step raises a dynamic error, breaking the pipeline’s document flow.

 An error has a code, which must be provided using the code option.
 An error code is a QName (a name with an optional namespace part).
 This code is shown in the resulting error message.
 You can also use this code for catching this specific error in a p:try/p:catch construction.
-Using a namespace in an error code raised by p:error is recommended because it because it clearly distinguishes itself from errors raised by XProc itself.
+Using a namespace in an error code raised by p:error is recommended because it then clearly distinguishes itself from errors raised by XProc itself.

 The text or XML document(s) on the step’s source port become the error message(s) accompanying the error.
 They will return as the contents of the c:errors/c:error element(s) in the error report document produced by the error.